 Additionally clubs should remind members that any photos taken should fall within our guidelines and that if mobile phones are taken into changing rooms, the facility to take photos must not be used.

-Whilst the club recognise the need for swimmers to have access to a mobile phone for use in emergencies or contacting parents / carers, mobile phones MUST NOT be used in the changing rooms or poolside.
-This also applies during competitions.
-Phones should remain securely stored away and swimmers energies should be directed at supporting their team mates and the ongoing competition.
+Whilst the club recognise the need for swimmers to have access to a mobile phone for use in emergencies or contacting parents / carers, mobile phones MUST NOT be used in the changing rooms or toilet areas.
+The use of phones is not encouraged during competitions, swimmers energies should be directed at supporting their team mates and the ongoing competition.

 Any concerns about possible breaches of the above policy should be reported to the Club Welfare Officer.
 They can be contacted here click to email